realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 _First_, we chose a core blockchain technology that has already solved the transaction cost volatility problem.
 VeChain solves this by implementing a dual-token system - VET for currency and VTHO for gas.
 Because the tokens are loosely-coupled, the price of VET can rise and fall while transaction costs remain relatively stable.

 _Second_, we have created a mechanism for _fractionalizing_ Non Fungible Records.
-Built into our system is the ability to construct multiple digital identities from a single NFR.
-For non-durable goods, such as a can of soda or a bottle of ointment, we can create an NFR and fractionalize it into multiple digital identities.
+Built into our system is the ability to construct multiple digital identities from a single NFT.
+For non-durable goods, such as a can of soda or a bottle of ointment, we can create an NFT and fractionalize it into multiple digital identities.

 ---

-### Whole NFRs
+### Whole NFTs

 ![Whole](whitepaper_durable.svg){:class="img-responsive"}

-### Fractionalized NFRs
+### Fractionalized NFTs

 ![Batched](whitepaper_batched.svg){:class="img-responsive"}